milchinskiy/ward/docs/api_user_guide.md

 This document is a user-facing reference for the Ward Lua runtime: modules, functions, userdata types, and common patterns.

-> Scope: this guide is written against the `ward-5` codebase.

 ---

 ## 1. Mental model